Reviews

 What People Are Saying

-Advance Praise for An Exaltation of Parks: John D. Rockefeller Jr.’s Crusade to Save America’s Wonderlands:
+Praise for An Exaltation of Parks: John D. Rockefeller Jr.’s Crusade to Save America’s Wonderlands:

 “No one could be better suited to write the story of John D. Rockefeller’s contribution to the national parks than Steve, for he has intimate experience with Yellowstone, Grand Teton, Great Smoky Mountains, and Acadia – all the national parks that were most benefited by Rockefeller’s philanthropy.
 Steve’s deep love for these places and his great respect for the National Park Service shines through in this important, timely book.